tapis-project/tutorials/index.md

 If you are entirely new to Tapis and just want to get a general sense for its capabilities, it is probably best to start with the Introduction and work through the tutorial series in the order that they appear in the left nav.
-Thus, move to the "Registering Systems and Managing Data" after the Introduction, then to "Creating Applications and Running Jobs", etc.
+Thus, move to the "Registering Systems and Managing Data" series after the Introduction, then to "Creating Applications and Running Jobs", series, etc.

 ## Setting Up The Environment
-A Unix operating system (i.e., Linux or Mac OSX) as well as a recent version of Python 3 and the `tapipy` library are required to work through these tutorials (it is likely the tutorials will work on WSL but this has not been extensively tested).
-Additionally, a working installation of a recent version of Docker (e.g., 20.10.11) is required to build the applications.
+Details about setting up the environment are provided in the [introduction](intro/intro.md).

-We have provided a Docker image which can be used for all tutorials that includes all necessary software pre-installed.
+If you are rearing to get started, you can use the Docker image we have provided for all tutorials; it includes all necessary software pre-installed.

 To use it, first create a directory to hold your work: